The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/3-creating-tables.md

 Follow along with code examples [here](https://github.com/The-Marcy-Lab-School/6-3-creating-tables)!
 {% endhint %}

 So far you've been querying a database that was already set up for you.
-In this lesson, you'll create your own database and tables from scratch using `CREATE DATABASE` and `CREATE TABLE` — the SQL statements that define the structure of your data.
+In this lesson, you'll create your own database and tables from scratch using `CREATE DATABASE` and `CREATE TABLE` and learn about the choices you can make when designing your database tables.

+When you build an Express app with an in-memory model, the structure of your data is implied by your JavaScript objects — but nothing enforces it.
+If someone calls `User.create()` with a missing field, JavaScript might just create an object with `undefined` values and carry on.
+A database table is different: it's a **contract**.
+When you define a table, you're declaring that every record stored there will have exactly these fields, of exactly these types, following exactly these rules — and the database will reject anything that doesn't comply, no matter where it comes from.

+This matters because your database is shared.
+Multiple server instances, admin scripts, background jobs, and future developers will all read and write to it.
+You can't rely on all of them to validate data the same way in code.
+Defining the structure in the database itself is the only guarantee that holds across all of them.

-By the end, you'll have designed and built a real database, inserted data into it, and queried it yourself.
+By the end of this lesson, you'll have designed and built a real database, inserted data into it, and queried it yourself.

 **Table of Contents**